Where there’s wealth, there’s conflict: Inheritance dispute claims rise

-Specialist inheritance lawyer Naomi Ireson reviews a new report on inherited wealth and predicts a 50% rise in the number of inheritance disputes in the UK.
+Specialist inheritance lawyer Naomi Ireson reviews a new report on inherited wealth and predicts a 50% rise in the number of inheritance dispute claims in the UK.
+Call our free helpline for guidance on inheritance dispute claims or email us your details.

 The Centre for Economics and Business Research (CEBR) has reported that wealth being passed on from one generation to the next is set rise from the current level of £69 billion to an astonishing £115 billion over the next 10 years.